CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope, includes natural trigger terms, explicitly states when to use it, and proactively disambiguates from competing deployment skills.
-The 'Do NOT use' clause is a particularly strong addition that minimizes conflict risk in a multi-skill environment.
+This is an excellent skill description that clearly defines its scope, includes natural trigger terms, explicitly states when to use it and when not to, and distinguishes itself from competing deployment skills.
+The negative boundary clause is a particularly strong feature for avoiding conflicts in a multi-skill environment.

 DimensionReasoningScore